-Ultimately, however, the problem is that, instead of reining in Google and Facebook by subjecting them to something like the more stringent personal data and privacy protection rules of the European Union's General Data Protection Rules that went into effect earlier this year, Canada's telecoms, internet and media players are, essentially, proposing a race-to-the-bottom under the guise of leveling the playing field between themselves and the weak standards that govern how the internet hypergiants operate.
-In so doing, they are trying to compete on terrain that is not of their own making at the expense of generalizing a business model based on harvesting people's data without meaningful limits and according to the perverse logic of "surveillance capitalism" that is arguably at the root of this thicket of problems to begin with.
-In other words, the cure being promoted by Canada's communication and media groups-ostensibly aimed at leveling the playing field and under the protective umbrella of the CRTC-could be worse than the disease it seeks to cure, because it basically proposes a digital free-forall that not only lets the internet giants and their unlimited surveillance and data harvesting model off the hook but opens up a new path for Canadian companies to follow the same uncharted and dangerous path.
+Ultimately, however, the problem is that, instead of reining in Google and Facebook by subjecting them to something like the more stringent personal data and privacy protection rules of the European Union's General Data Protection Rules that went into effect in early 2018, Canada's telecoms, internet and media players are, essentially, proposing a race-to-the-bottom under the guise of leveling the playing field between themselves and the weak standards that govern how the internet hypergiants operate.
+In so doing, they are trying to compete on terrain that is not of their own making in order to generalize a business model based on harvesting people's data without meaningful limits and according to the perverse logic of "surveillance capitalism" that is arguably at the root of this thicket of problems to begin with.
+In other words, the cure being promoted by Canada's communication and media groups-ostensibly aimed at leveling the playing field and under the protective umbrella of the CRTC-could be worse than the disease it seeks to cure, because it basically proposes a digital free-for-all that not only lets the internet giants and their unlimited surveillance and data harvesting model off the hook but opens up a new path for Canadian companies to follow the same uncharted and dangerous path.

-Rather than pursuing a race-to-the-bottom with the likes of Google and Facebook, however, a better approach would be to make the EU General Data Protection Regulation's values, requirements and conditions--such as algorithmic transparency, privacy by design, depersonalized data, and data portability-applicable across all layers of the internet-centric communications, media and internet apps and services ecology.
+Rather than pursuing a race-to-the-bottom with the likes of Google and Facebook, however, a better approach would be to make the EU General Data Protection Regulation's values, requirements and conditions--such as algorithmic transparency, privacy by design, depersonalized data, and data portability-applicable across all layers of the 77 internet-centric communications, media and internet apps and services ecology.
 GDPR style regulations would enhance protection and control of personal information and align Canada with its EU trading partners.
 Such enhanced powers would also include greater enforcement powers and Administrative Monetary Penalties for the OPC.
 A national data strategy harmonized across the layers of the internet-centric media ecology would enhance the use of data by Canadians for Canadians, too, rather than allow such data to be controlled by a handful of vertically integrated providers and dominant internet platforms that are able to exploit unlimited data harvesting and their data holdings to fortify their existing positions of power/dominance.

 Such actions would also help to restore and cultivate trust in the emerging communications infrastructure across its full range and which is absolutely central to people's personal life, society and the economy.
-Such aims are consistent with suggestions made by the Report of the Standing Committee on Access to Information, Privacy and Ethics (ETHI) Addressing Digital Privacy Vulnerabilities and Potential Threats to Canada's Democratic Electoral Process and Privacy Commissioner Daniel Therrien's Reply to that committee.
+Such aims are consistent with suggestions made by the Report of the Standing Committee on Access to Information, Privacy and Ethics (ETHI) Democracy Under Threat: Risks and Solutions in the Era of Disinformation and Data-opolies and Privacy Commissioner Daniel Therrien's Reply to that committee.